PrimeMonket/PrimeMonket/README.md

 ## Hi, I’m [@PrimeMonket](https://github.com/PrimeMonket).
 -	👀 I’m a computer science student, passionate about Virtual Machines, Cybersecurity, and Frontend Development, always looking to improve my skills.
--	💞️ I am currently looking to collaborate on my projects, [Always A Virtual Machine](https://github.com/PrimeMonket/Always-A-Virtual-machine/).
-It’s an exciting project, and I would love to have contributions from others.
 -	📫 You can reach me on Discord at 'monket_thegreat'.
 I’m always open to collaborating, discussing new ideas, and seeking advice.

 ## Langs